nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Test case: Corrupt the `taskBook.json` file by deleting a closing curly bracket (`}`) or any other brackets.<br>
       Expected: Shows the GUI without any tasks, but with previously saved clients and orders.

-   1. Test case: Corrupt the `salesBook.json` file by deleting a closing curly bracket (`}`) or any other brackets.<br>
+   1. Test case: Corrupt the `salesBook.json` file by deleting a closing curly bracket (`}`) or any other brackets.

+      1. Scenario: All tasks have the 'General' tag.<br>
+         Expected: Shows the GUI with previously saved clients and tasks.

+      1. Scenario: There exists at least one task tagged with an order ID.<br>
          Expected: Shows the GUI without any data.